 - Production guidelines: Marula

 - Production guidelines: Pearl millet

 - Sour plum

 - Sweet Potato Production

 - Wild plum

-The following Info Paks can be obtained from the Resource Centre at the Department of Agriculture, or be viewed from www.daff.gov.za – take the “Resource centre” and “InfoPaks” menu option:
+The following Info Paks can be downloaded from the same website – take the “Resource centre” and “InfoPaks” menu option:

 - Amarath, also known as Morogo